contao/docs/docs/manual/system/debug-mode.en.md

 will set a special cookie that enables the debug mode only for the current user.

 {{% notice info %}}
-The button will only be displayed, if no app environment is defined in your `.env` file.
+The button will only be displayed, if you have not defined the app environment in your `.env` file.
+{{% /notice %}}

 #### Contao Manager